UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 roughly how heavy the cars are as well as clearly highlight trends in the data.

-In this plot the trend is that the points get gradually darker the further towards the bottom right corner they lie.
+In this plot, the trend is that the points get gradually darker the further towards the bottom right corner they lie.
 This means that heavier cars are the ones with more powerful engines and poorer gas mileage.